-Establishing Paternity Rights and Obligations with the Assistance of a Seattle Paternity Attorney
+Establishing Paternity Rights and Obligations with a Seattle Paternity Attorney

 Washington Paternity Law

 Most paternity matters are covered by the Uniform Parentage Act, which was rewritten for 2019 to better address issues around assisted reproduction and surrogacy agreements.